jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 errors that might not be immediately apparent during production testing.
 Cryptographic vulnerabilities
-Security vulnerabilities related to cryptography such as weak encryption algorithms, improper key management, and insecure random number generationare more likely to be found during a code audit due to their code\- centric nature.
+Security vulnerabilities related to cryptography— such as weak encryption algorithms, improper key management, and insecure random number generation—are more likely to be found during a code audit due to their code\- centric nature.
 Insecure coding practices